 Financing your PhD

-The PhD candidate is generally financed by the research group of the supervisor in which the doctoral work is carried out.
-Salaries can vary and should be clarified in detail with the supervisor.
-Contracts will be allocated in correspondence with the supervisor and the organization the supervisor belongs to (i.e. University, Max-Planck or Helmholtz Research Institute).
+Funding for the PhD candidate is usually provided by the supervisor’s research group itself, in which the doctoral thesis is carried out.
+Salaries may vary and should be clarified in detail with the supervisor.
+Contracts are awarded in consultation with the supervisor and the organisation to which the supervisor belongs (i.e. university, Max Planck or Helmholtz research institute).

 Further information on the topic ‘How to finance your PhD’ are available on the DAAD website.